Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Large -Invariant

 \subsection{Example}

 We work out an explicit example when $p=5$.
-The number field $\Q(E[5])$ is defined by the polynomial

-Since the extension is rather large it becomes difficult to find primes which split in it via direct calculation.
+The number field $\Q(E[5])$ is defined by the polynomial { } Since the extension is rather large it becomes difficult to find primes which split in it via direct calculation.
 We appeal to known results about the splitting of primes in fields of the form $\Q(E[N])$.
 The conductor of $E$ is $2^5=32$ and hence all prime numbers $\ell \neq 2$ are unramified in $\Q(E[5])$.
 If $\ell$ is a prime number, different from 2 and 5, which splits in $\Q(E[5])$, then indeed it is easy to see that the mod-$5$ characteristic polynomial of $\op{Frob}_{\ell}$ must equal $(X-1)^2=X^2-2X+1$.
 This is equivalent to requiring that \begin{enumerate} \item $\ell\equiv 1\mod{5}$, and \item $a_{\ell}(E)\equiv 2\mod{5}$, where $a_{\ell}(E):=\ell+1-\#E(\F_{\ell})$. \end{enumerate} This is however not a sufficient condition for $\ell$ to split in $\Q(E[5])$.
-Let $\Phi_5(X,Y)$ be the modular function (see \cite[section 11]{Cox11} for a precise definition).
+Let $\Phi_5(X,Y)$ be the modular function (see \cite[Section~11]{Cox11} for a precise definition).
 Define

-A prime $\ell$ splits in $\Q(E[5])$ if in addition to the above two conditions, \begin{enumerate}[resume] \item $\Phi_5^E(X)$ splits in $\F_{\ell}[X]$ into distinct linear factors. \end{enumerate} We refer the reader to \cite[Proposition 5.6.3]{adelmann04} for a proof of the claim.
-It is not difficult to calculate $\Phi_5^E(X)$, the reader is referred to \cite[section 13]{Cox11}.
-Implementing the algorithms in \cite{BLS12, bruinier16}, the modular polynomials may be calculated, and in particular
+A prime $\ell$ splits in $\Q(E[5])$ if in addition to the above two conditions, \begin{enumerate}[resume] \item $\Phi_5^E(X)$ splits in $\F_{\ell}[X]$ into distinct linear factors. \end{enumerate} We refer the reader to \cite[Proposition~5.6.3]{adelmann04} for a proof of the claim.
+For the calculation of $\Phi_5^E(X)$, we refer the reader to \cite[Section~13]{Cox11}.
+Implementing the algorithms in \cite{BLS12, bruinier16}, the modular polynomials may be calculated.
+The calculation was performed by A.~Sutherland and has been obtained from his website (see \href{https://math.mit.edu/~drew/modpolys/jfiles/phi_j_5.txt}{this link}).

-Recall that primes in the set $\cA^\prime$ also split in $K=\Q(\sqrt{-1})$, i.e. they satisfy \begin{enumerate}[resume] \item $\ell \equiv 1 \mod 4$. \end{enumerate} Using SageMath \cite{sagemath}, we find primes ($\leq 10^5$) satisfying conditions $(1)-(4)$.
+We thus have that in particular { } Recall that primes in the set $\cA^\prime$ also split in $K=\Q(\sqrt{-1})$, i.e., they satisfy \begin{enumerate}[resume] \item $\ell \equiv 1 \mod 4$. \end{enumerate} Using SageMath \cite{sagemath}, we find primes ($\leq 10^5$) satisfying conditions $(1)-(4)$.
 There are two primes, namely $\ell_1 = 63241$ and $\ell_2 = 63901$.
 The factorization of the modular polynomial in the corresponding polynomial rings is as follows {